 The following is a high-level description of the steps in the Process module to select and start analysis of the prepared data.
-For full details, see Running the Process module.
+Full details are in the Run the Process module topic.

-In Office 365 > Security & Compliance > Search & investigation > eDiscovery, open Advanced eDiscovery by clicking Go to Advanced eDiscovery.
+In the Office 365 Security & Compliance center, go to Search & investigation > eDiscovery, click Go to Advanced eDiscovery and open Advanced eDiscovery .

-On the Cases page in Advanced eDiscovery, click the case you want to use, and then click Go to case.
+On the Cases page, select the case you want to use, and click Go to case.

-On the Process page, under Container, click the item that corresponds to the search results that you prepared.
+On the Process page, in the Container section, click the item that corresponds to the search results that you prepared.
 Note the titles in the list are the names of searches from the Security & Compliance Center.

 Click Process to add the selected search results to the case.